Frontline

 Songs from the hardest months

 Leukemia treatment is divided into phases.
-The first stretch—about nine months long—is called frontline.
+The first—about nine months long—is called frontline.
 It’s the most intense part of treatment designed to wipe out the bone marrow where leukemia begins and help the body start producing healthy cells again.
 It’s filled with powerful chemo, hospital appointments, fear, exhaustion, and an impossible weight of responsibility.

 These songs were written during that stretch of time.
 Songs arrived when I needed to process something between hospital stays, on solo car drives, or at night after my kids had gone to sleep.